 Plan Ahead to Live Independently

-You’ll also want to consider a medical alert system with a plan that’s already in place should you need emergency services.
+You’ll also want to consider a medical alert system with a plan already in place should you need emergency services.